Tips, hacks and types of study nooks that anyone can build and use for their children.

 If possible, incorporate your child’s needs at every step.
 A chalkboard panel in the study room designed for a creative child will do well while one who is visual will like his/her worksheets pegged on a pegboard.

-Study room design is crucial given it needs to have the right ambience for your child to concentrate in.
-The interiors, design and plan for children and teenagers vary.
+Study room design is crucial given it needs to have the right ambiance for your child to concentrate in.
+The interiors, design, and plans for children and teenagers vary.
 There are several ways to do it and yet nothing takes away from the pleasure of getting it done with your own hands.